-(A) The professional development curriculum for all candidates seeking certification as ombudsman associates shall include instruction in the following areas:
+(A) The professional development curriculum for all candidates seeking certification as ombudsman associates shall include instruction in all the following areas:

-(1) An introduction to the office, including a discussion of the scope of work of the office;
+(1) An introduction to the office, including a discussion of the scope of work of the office.

-(a) The types of long-term care providers, their organization and operations;
+(a) The types of long-term care providers.

-(b) Federal and state regulations applicable to long-term care providers, with an emphasis on consumer rights;
+(b) Federal and state regulations applicable to long-term care providers, with an emphasis on consumer rights.

-(c) Long-term care consumer profiles and methods of payment for long-term care services;
+(c) Long-term care consumer profiles and methods of payment for long-term care services.

-(3) Ombudsman skills, including:
+(3) Ombudsman skills, including all the following:

-(a) Interpersonal, communication, observation, and interviewing;
+(a) Interpersonal, communication, observation, and interviewing.

-(b) Building working relationships with providers; and,
+(b) Building working relationships with providers.

 (c) Complaint handling.

-(6) Program policies and procedures, including:
+(6) Program policies and procedures, on all the following topics:

-(b) Access to providers and consumers;
+(b) Access to providers and consumers.

 (e) Complaint investigation and resolution.